ionic-team/stencil-site/docs-md/basics/decorators.md

 }
 ```

 In the above example, we are changing the contents of the `completedTodos` array.
 A re-render is not performed because Stencil does not deeply watch items for change.

-In order to trigger a re-render, simply call the `completedTodos` setter like this:
+In order to trigger a re-render, the value needs to be set to a new array:

 ```
 import { State } from '@stencil/core';